kakaroto/Beyond20/docs/features.md

 * Ability checks
 * Attacks

-## Spell Compendium Pages
+## Spell, Item or Source Pages
 * Dice formulas from description
-* Display button to display the spell card
+* Display button to display the spell or item card
+* Roll tables
+* Displaying of "Speak aloud" text boxes

 ## Information sharing
 * Spell cards can be displayed in VTT